kineticadb/charts/docs/Operations/otel.md

+---
+hide:
+  - navigation
+tags:
+  - Configuration
+  - Operations
+  - Monitoring
+---
 # OTEL Integration for Metric & Log Distribution

+!!! note title "Helm installed OTEL Collector"
+    By default an OpenTelemetry Collector is deployed in the `kinetica-system` namespace as part of the Helm install of the the kinetica-operators Helm chart along with a Kubernetes ConfigMap to configure this collector.
+The ConfigMap is in the `kinetica-system` namespace and is called `otel-collector-conf`.

 The Kinetica DB Operators send information to an OpenTelemetry collector.
 There are two choices